restic/restic.github.io/_posts/2015-09-12-restic-foundation1-cdc.md

 just a small portion of a large file is modified?
 Using this strategy, the modified file will be saved again, although most of it did not change.

-A better idea is splitting files into smaller fixed-size pieces (called "chunks" in the following) of e.g. 1MiB in size.
+A better idea is to split files into smaller fixed-size pieces (called "chunks" in the following) of e.g. 1MiB in size.
 When the backup program saves a file to the backup location, it is sufficient to save all chunks and the list of chunks the file consists of.
 These chunks can be identified for example by the SHA-256 hash of the content, so duplicate chunks can be detected and saved only once.
-This way, for a file consisting of a large number of null bytes, only one chunk of null bytes needs to be stored.
+This way, for a file containing of a large number of consecutive null bytes, only one chunk of null bytes needs to be stored.

 On a subsequent backup, unmodified files are not saved again because all chunks have already been saved before.
 Modified files on the other hand are split into chunks again, and new chunks are saved to the backup location.

 But what happens when the user adds a byte to the beginning of the file?
-The chunk-boundaries would shift by one byte, changing every chunk in the file.
+The chunk boundaries (where a chunk ends and the next begins) would shift by one byte, changing every chunk in the file.
 When the backup program now splits the file into fixed-sized chunks, it would (in most cases) end up with a list of different chunks, so it needs to save every chunk as a new chunk to the backup location.
 This is not satisfactory for a modern backup program.

 ### Content Defined Chunking